tiangolo/angular-docker-multi-stage-example/README.md

 If you don't know Angular (Angular 2+) yet, go and do [their tutorials](https://angular.io/docs) first.

-If you are building an Angular front end web app, you probably should create your code with [Angular CLI](https://github.com/angular/angular-cli).
+If you are building an Angular front-end web app, you probably should create your code with [Angular CLI](https://github.com/angular/angular-cli).

 That will help you setting everything up, compiling the app with AOT (Ahead Of Time compilation), serving the app during development with auto-reload, etc.